lorniu/mpvi/README-en.md

-# Integrate Org with Video
+# Integrated Video Tool on Emacs via MPV

 What can do:
-- Watch video (local, remote, living) with MPV
+- Watch videos (local, remote, living) with MPV
 - Controll MPV with emacs
 - Integrate with Org Mode, make taking video-notes easily
 - Integrate Clip/Screenshot/OCR and so on
+- Integrate with EMMS, manage videos easily

 Similar projects
 - https://github.com/yuchen-lea/org-media-note